bioXgeo/geodiv/cran-comments.md

 This is the initial submission of this package.

-Using the devtools::check_win_devel() function, the package returns errors.
-However, I am unable to replicate these errors on any system, with any configuration of R.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.